DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Messages**
 	- [x] Added shortcut links to messages folders when in messages
 - **Reports**
-	- [x] Threat calculation on each round added in turma reports analyzer
+	- [x] Turma reports analyzer improvements
-	- [x] Turma reports analyzer improvements (identify same name mercenaries of different owner)
+		- Identify same name mercenaries of different owner
+		- Calculate threat on each round
+		- Show more fight stats (average damage/heal, misses/hits, points %)
 - **Training**
 	- [x] Multi-train is now limited to maximum training possible at the current level
 	- [x] Cost estimate in not limited to 99 trainings anymore, if such trainings are possible at the current or next level
 - **Merchants**
 	- [x] Added search-box to find items in merchants
+- **Arena**
+	- [x] Added Global Arena fight reports
+- **Market**
+	- [x] Items placed in the sell box can now be sold by pressing [ENTER]
+- **Auction**
+	- [x] New button (coin icon) that hides/shows items that have a lower value than bid price

 ### BUG FIXES